Glyn Philpot: painter and modern pilgrim

 Two late Philpot paintings for openers

-I’ll begin with two works of the last great Philpot flourishing, from 1933 until his death in 1937.
-They both live in Sussex.
+I’ll begin my account of Philpot with two late paintings of his, from 1933 until his death in 1937.
+They were all I knew of him, really, until 2022.
+Both works live in Sussex.
 One is a portrait of a fashionable woman, Miss Guendolin Cleaver (1933), which I think I first saw in Brighton, the city which houses it.
 The other is the portrait of Jamaican Man in Profile (Henry Thomas), 1934-5, owned by Chichester city and hanging in the Pallant Gallery there, where I have often seen it.
 Guendolin Cleaver draws one in pretty easily.
 Henry Thomas, not so easily, perhaps.
 Both are compelling and the latter more obviously troubling.

 Back to Contents